Sewage Treatment Plant - FilterPod - Process

-- FilterPod systems consists of a separate settlement tank, which can be an existing traditional brick or concrete septic tank, followed by the FilterPod sewage treatment plant.
+- FilterPod systems consists of 2 stage separate FilterPod settlement tanks, or a single 2 stage septic tank, (which can be a suitable, existing traditional brick or concrete septic tank), followed by the FilterPod sewage treatment plant.

-- The raw sewage first enters the settlement tank which separates the solids from the liquid part of the effluent.
-This tank is ordered separately at the time of order.
-This settlement tank is fitted with an DrainX™ effluent filter which prevents solids exiting the tank and requires cleaning periodically, according to use.
-The settlement tank digests most of the solids anaerobically and only require emptying every 2 to 3 years on average.
-Existing traditional 2 stage septic tanks can also be used, if they are the correct size and watertight,as this settlement tank and in these cases you would only order the FilterPod sewage treatment plant.
+- The raw sewage first enters the settlement tanks which separate the solids from the liquid part of the effluent.
+These tanks are ordered separately at the time of order.
+The second settlement tank is fitted with an DrainX™ effluent filter which prevents solids exiting the tank and requires cleaning periodically, according to use.
+The settlement tanks digest most of the solids anaerobically and only require emptying every 1 to 2 years on average - the same as a septic tank.
+Existing traditional 2 stage septic tanks can also be used, if they are the correct size and watertight,as the settlement tank and in these cases you would only order the FilterPod sewage treatment plant.

 - The Primary Effluent then enters the FilterPod sewage treatment plant which uses alternate layers of air passages and RDX media contained in nets.
 This RDX media is in constant contact with the air to treat the effluent in exactly the same way as Nature treats effluent in the soil or on the margins of a pond.
 Effluent is spread by way of an alternately tipping tray - no holes to block as with other systems.

 - Bacteria grow in the RDX media and digest the organic material as it is trapped in the matrix and the cleaned water trickles through.